Reader Pete Barr asks an age-old question. He writes:

 Addresses an issue that prevents a USB hard drive connected to an AirPort Extreme from appearing as an available disk in Time Machine.

 I will, however, throw a bone to those who claim it’s unsupported.
-Apple tells us so in regard to earlier models in this support article:
+Apple tells us so in regard to earlier models in this

 Time Machine can only back up to a external drive connected to an AirPort Extreme 802.11ac base station.
 Time Machine cannot back up data to external drives connected to other AirPort Extreme base station models.